Ga 1:6-8 ¶ I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel:

 Now to Abraham and his seed were the promises made.
 He saith not, And to seeds, as of many; but as of one, And to thy seed, which is Christ.
 And if ye be Christ’s, then are ye Abraham’s seed, and heirs according to the promise.

 That is the good news of the gospel of the Kingdom of God.
-But remember, just as there are vessels of mercy who were ordained for God’s purpose, so to, there are others ordained for a different purpose.
+But remember, just as there are vessels of mercy who were ordained for God’s purpose, Ro 9:21-23, there are other vessels ordained for a different purpose.

 Jude 1:4 For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ.